Cultural Partnerships and Workshops

 Introduction to the meaning of the talking stick, creation of a personalized stick, explanation of the symbols and a moment of sharing.

-Origin and meanings, choice of materials, sensor assembly and reflection on personal intention.
+Presentation of origins and meanings, choice of materials, assembly of the sensor and reflection on personal intention.

-Role of the drum in indigenous cultures, symbolism, demonstration and exchange with the group.
+Exploration of the role of the drum in indigenous cultures, symbolism, demonstration and exchanges with the group.

-Awareness sessions on indigenous realities, stereotypes, reconciliation and possible bridges between peoples.
+Awareness sessions focusing on indigenous realities, stereotypes, reconciliation and possible bridges between peoples.

-Depending on your needs, several activities can be combined in the same project.
+Depending on the needs, several activities can be combined in the same project.

 Projects to indigenize spaces

-• reflection on spaces inspired by indigenous cultures to promote dialogue, calm and respect
+- reflection on spaces inspired by indigenous cultures that promote dialogue, calm and respect

-These projects are always developed in collaboration with the team on site and, when possible, with people who frequent the community.
+These projects are always developed in collaboration with the teams on site and, when possible, with people who frequent the community.

 Collaborative approach

-• define the meaning of the project for your participants
+- define the meaning of the project for the participants

 Contact us for a project